 Blatter and Putin were seen together during a sports convention in a Russian resort of Sochi.
 Both influential figures expressed details concerning the approaching international competition.

 There is a budget of £7.9bn which is lower than how it was projected to be last year and this is due to the economic troubles that Russia is experiencing as they had to cut and slash down the administrative costs of the competition for around 10%.
 The economic struggles of Russia is mainly due to the price of oil having sustained a significant drop in the last few years and this brings a negative string of consequences for Russia as oil is their main export product and are now forced to export it at a cheaper price.
+Continue reading Russia is doing 5 star work in preparation for the 2018 World Cup

 The Indian Football team has moved ahead in the World Cup 2018 qualification tournament of the Asian countries.